shawlab-moffitt/DRPPM-SPLICE-WRAP-Tutorial/README.md

 1. Following the setup, the pipeline is run with the 'execute_everything.sh' script.
    * This is regularly done as an array batch job
+   * Samples normally take around two days to process but are given a week of wall time to prevent jobs failing due to going over their allotted time.
    * Depending on the system and amount of resources, the lines that set up the parameters of the job may change per user
-   * Below is an example input for a batch script used for submission:
+2. Below is an example input for a batch script used for submission.
+   * This example is used to run the pipeline on the Moffitt Cancer Center HPC Colossus Cluster
+   * The HPC will be transitioning to a new RED cluster where SLURM will be used to run jobs.
+Updates will be shown in this README

 ```bash
 #!/bin/bash